 Buy Uber Stock Once it Starts Trading

-If you can’t get shares in the IPO, your next best bet to invest in Uber Stock is to wait until it goes public and buy shares through a discount online broker.
+If you can’t get shares in the IPO, your next best bet to invest in Uber Stock is to wait until it goes public and buy shares through an online discount broker.
 Online brokers are plentiful and mainstream now.

 Just sign up, link your bank account, and start trading stocks (takes about 5 minutes).